matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

       transaction in DailyCashManager by double-clicking it in the *Reconciliations* list.
 This will bring the transaction up in the transaction panel, where you can edit it as described in `Viewing or editing a transaction`_.
-Once you have edited and saved it, the *Reconcilations* list will be automatically updated with the revised amount, and assuming this now matches, you can tick off the transaction and mark it as reconciled as described above.
+Once you have edited the amount so that it matches the amount shown in the bank statement, click *Save*, and the *Reconcilations* list will be automatically updated with the revised amount.
+Assuming this now matches, you can now tick off the transaction and mark it as reconciled by *right-mouse-clicking* on it; remember to tick it off on your physical bank statement as well.
     - If the transaction on your bank statement does not appear in the *Reconciliations* list in DailyCashManager, then it may be because it is a bank fee or interest - as you might not otherwise be made aware of these